How Does 4WD Outperform All Wheel Drive

 On the other hand, 4WD systems are derived from RWD powertrains and require manual engagement of the secondary axle.
 4WD is commonly found in trucks and SUVs but should not be used on dry pavements due to poor fuel economy and potential wheel fights.

-Historically, 4WD became popular during World War II for its ability to traverse difficult terrains.
-The original “Jeep” type of drivetrain featured a transfer case to drive the rear axle continuously and transfer drive to the front axle as needed for better traction.
+Historically, 4WD became popular during World War II for its ability to traverse rugged terrain.
+The original “Jeep” type of drivetrain featured a transfer case that continuously drove the rear axle and transferred the drive to the front axle as needed for better traction.

 However, this setup resulted in poor fuel economy and drivability issues on paved roads.